Elite Mountain Guides

 - Have helped prominent groups, such as MTV, WaterCan, Through the Roof, and many universities, achieve 98% summit success

-- Carry (and are trained in the use of) extensive emergency equipment, including oxygen, Gamow Bags, litters, automatic external defibrillators (AEDs), and life-saving medications.
+- Carry (and are trained in the use of) extensive emergency equipment, including oxygen, Gamow Bags, stretchers, automatic external defibrillators (AEDs), and life-saving medications.

 Climbing with highly-trained, experienced guides is the safest way to summit.